princeNoctis/MajorProject/Prposal.md

 ====================

-I want to build a game where there is a PLAYER has to defeat this slime boss sorta like a rpg 2d platformer
+I want to build a game where there is a PLAYER has to defeat this slime boss sorta like a rpg 2d platformer but have like a cuphead combat system

 ### Need to Have List ###
  - basic tutorial